Frequently Asked Questions

 Who uses Knowledge Commons?

 As a permanent repository for the Population Council’s published research, Knowledge Commons is intended for policy makers, development practitioners, and academics.
-We encourage all users to also visit popcouncil.org for additional content including our newest publications, country and project pages, and events.
+We encourage all users to also visit popcouncil.org to learn more about the Population Council.

 How is content organized in Knowledge Commons?